stanford-cnjc/cnjcx-course-materials/week1_commandline/cnjcx_week1_recap.md

     **For Unix and Windows Subsystem for Linux**

-    You already have a great package manager onboard called **`apt-get`**. **`apt-get`** is the primary package manager for derivatives of Debian, like Ubuntu.
+    You already have a great package manager onboard called **`apt-get`**. **`apt-get`** is the classic package manager for derivatives of Debian, like Ubuntu.

     Double check you have **`apt-get`** with `$ which apt-get`.
 If you don't have it, please email us.